The Gig Economy Hub

 The Taylor Review

-On 1 October The Government announced the launch of an independent ‘Review of Employment Practices in the Modern Economy’ – the Taylor Review.
+On 1 October 2016 the Government announced the launch of an independent ‘Review of Employment Practices in the Modern Economy’ – the Taylor Review.
 The terms of reference include the following question:

 “Do current definitions of employment status need to be updated to reflect new forms of working created by emerging business models, such as on-demand platforms?”